netspective-studios/PgDCP/lib/README.md

 * Add OpenMetrics / OpenTelemetry Metric Hub that can store metrics which can be exposed as Prometheus endpoints via PostgREST.

 ## Activity Log

+### April 10, 2021

+* Remove legacy Just-based SQL assembler in favor of Deno TypeScript-based modules.
+* Refactor all TypeScript-based `SQLa` into `typical` and `data-vault` for proper separation of concerns.

 ### March 29, 2021